AI-SPY/Deep-Fake-Video-Detection-using-CNN-CNN-LSTM-CNN-GRU/Frames Extractor/frame_extractor_dlib_multiframe.md

-This code extracts 30 frames from each of the video.(Why 30?)
+This code extracts 30 frames from each of the video.

 It uses "mmod_human_face_detector" face detector model.